-At Sociabble, we firmly believe that data privacy and security are aligned.
+At Sociabble, we firmly believe in the alignment of data privacy and security.
 You cannot address data privacy if you have not addressed security.
 From the start, Sociabble has tested and continually improved security.
 Top of the line security, such ISO-27001 was one of our earliest investments and will remain one of our top priorities.

-From intrusion tests with larger clients such as Microsoft to continual updates and safeguards- we are committed to providing safe, secure, and trustworthy data protection and security.
-That’s why we are committed to GDPR compliance and global understanding of GDPR as a whole.
+From intrusion tests with larger clients such as Microsoft to continual updates and safeguards- we have a commitment to provide safe, secure, and trustworthy data protection and security.
+That’s why we commit to GDPR compliance and global understanding of GDPR as a whole.

 You can find the complete GDPR text here.